Fleuronic/WorkflowDemo/README.md

 #### Environment Variables

 - `canUpdateDemos`: Whether updating the demos succeeds.
-Optional an defaults to `true`.
+Optional, defaults to `true`.
 - `updateDuration`: How long in seconds it takes to update the demos.
-Optional and defaults to 1.
+Optional, defaults to 1.

 ### CounterApp

 An app to showcase the `Counter` feature in isolation.
-As such, we are not coming from a `DemoList` in this app, the type of demo shown is indicated by an environment variable.
+As such, we are not coming from a `DemoList` in this app, so the type of demo shown is indicated by an environment variable.

 #### Environment Variables